pywbem/pywbemtools/docs/pywbemclicmdlineinterface.rst

     ... <shows the commands to select from>

     $ pywbemcli class <TAB><TAB>
-    ... <shows the class sub-commands to select from>
+    ... <shows the class commands to select from>